NotJoeMartinez/yt-fts/README.md

 **Export all of a channel's transcript:**

-This command will create a directory in current working directory with the youtube channel id of the specified channel.
+This command will create a directory in current working directory with the YouTube channel id of the specified channel.
 ```bash
 # Export to vtt